-Assisted Living in Oklahoma City, Oklahoma
+COVID-19 Rules and Restrictions for Assisted Living in Oklahoma City

-Paying for Assisted Living in Oklahoma City, Oklahoma
+Paying For Assisted Living in Oklahoma City

 The Cost of Assisted Living in Oklahoma City

 As the state’s capital and by far its most populated city, OKC’s monthly cost for assisted living is almost $1,000 higher than the state average of $3,855.
 Oklahoma City’s costs are also $300 higher than the U.S. average of $4,500.

 The United States

 The other three Oklahoma cities examined by Genworth Financial are considerably less expensive than OKC when it comes to assisted living.
 Tulsa, the state’s second-largest city, has monthly costs perfectly in line with the state average at $3,855.
 Lawton is home to the state’s least expensive costs at $3,561, while Enid is slightly over the Oklahoma average at $3,980.
 The price range widens a bit when looking at the bordering state of Kansas, where Wichita has higher assisted living costs than any city in Oklahoma at $5,425 per month.

 How to Get Financial Assistance for Assisted Living in Oklahoma City

 More Ways to Pay for Assisted Living